RedisLabs/redislabs-docs/content/rc/_index.md

 Database-as-a-Service (DBaaS) offering.

 It is based on the proven Redis Enterprise technology.
-With Redis Cloud Essentials, developers can select a supported cloud provider such as Amazon Web Services (AWS), Google Cloud, Microsoft Azure or IBM SoftLayer and create enterprise-grade Redis databases that are fully compatible with the open-source Redis clients.
+With Redis Cloud Essentials, developers can select a supported cloud provider such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure and create enterprise-grade Redis databases that are fully compatible with the open-source Redis clients.

 Take advantage of the tremendous expertise of the team that develops